KEERTHIVASAN146/Smart-Student-Performance-Prediction-System/README.md

-## 📌 Project Overview
-1. Smart Student Performance Prediction System
+##1.
+Smart Student Performance Prediction System
 Problem Statement:
 Student performance is influenced by multiple academic and behavioral factors.
 Faculty may find it difficult to identify students who are at risk at an early stage.
 A data-driven system can help predict student performance.
 The system can provide recommendations for improving student outcomes.

-2. Proposed Solution
+##2.
+Proposed Solution
 Collect student-related information.
 Process the entered data.
 Use a Machine Learning model to predict performance.